tyq340503/OurBlog/code/server/README.md

 2. Install Docker
    1. For Windows 10 Professional : <https://hub.docker.com/editions/community/docker-ce-desktop-windows>
    2. Else install docker toolbox: <https://docs.docker.com/toolbox/toolbox_install_windows/>
-3. For Operations in Docker
+3. For Operations in Docker (These should all be done within `start.sh`!!!)
    1. You should run the `start.sh` in docker folder
    2. Go to `\OurBlog\code\server\data\prisma\hello-world\`, make sure the `prisma.yml` has endpoint points to <http://192.168.99.100:4466>
    3. run `docker-compose up -d` at `/OurBlog/code/server/data/prisma/hello-world/`